-Explosion heard in Kabul city
+Explosion in Kabul city leaves at least 3 wounded

 By Khaama Press - Thu Sep 08 2016, 10:20 am